priyanshu-shubham/flask-svelte/README.md

   flask-svelte add-page <template_name>
   ```
   Generates Svelte files in `svelte/<template_name>`.
 Edit them and see the changes in the browser.
+  Note: The `npm run dev` command must be restarted for new templates to be recognized.

 ### Important Usage Notes
 1. **Production Build**: Use `npm run build` for deployment readiness.
 Post-build, the `svelte` directory is optional.